-The Company has migrated its retirement benefits from defined-benefit pension plans to definedcontribution retirement plans, utilizing its current 401(k) plan.
+In 2007, the Company migrated its retirement benefits from defined-benefit pension plans to defined-contribution retirement plans, utilizing its current 401(k) plan.

 The Company amended its hourly and salaried defined-benefit pension plans so that employees no longer accrued benefits under them effective December 31, 2007.
 This action "froze" the benefits for all employees and prevented future hires from joining the plans.
 Currently, the Company provides supplemental discretionary contributions to substantially all employees' individual 401(k) accounts.